RCSO narcotics team busts Madison home-based pot and mushroom operation, seizes weapons

 MADISON— Rockingham County Narcotics Detectives charged and arrested a Madison man on Thursday for operating an indoor marijuana and hallucinogenic mushroom growing operation in his home.
 Deputies also seized firearms and drugs.

-David Wayne Cox, 41, of 257 Grogan Lake Road here was charged with felony manufacturing marijuana, felony possession of marijuana, felony maintain dwelling for the purpose of selling a controlled substance, felony possession of psilocybin (mushrooms), misdemeanor possession of drug paraphernalia and misdemeanor child abuse.
+David Wayne Cox, 41, of 257 Grogan Lake Road, was charged with felony manufacturing marijuana, felony possession of marijuana, felony maintain dwelling for the purpose of selling a controlled substance, felony possession of psilocybin (mushrooms), misdemeanor possession of drug paraphernalia and misdemeanor child abuse.

 Cox is being held in the Rockingham County Detention Facility on a $25,000 secured bond.